voussoir/reddit/Prawtimestamps/README.md

 ### To use it

 You'll want to download the `timesearch.py` file, as well as the entire `timesearch` directory, as it is a package.
 The .py file and the package should be siblings as they are seen here.
-On GitHub you can't download an individual folder as a zip so you'll have to visit each file and download individually.
+On GitHub you can't download a folder as a zip so you'll have to visit each file and download them individually.
 Sorry.

 When you run the .py file, it imports the package and sends it your commandline arguments.
 You can view a summarized version of all the docstrings with just `timesearch.py`, or you can view a specific docstring with `timesearch.py livestream`, etc.